-GDPR - lawful bases for processing
+UK GDPR - lawful bases for processing

-The GDPR, or General Data Protection Regulation, is a piece of European legislation which replaced the Data Protection Act (DPA) 1998 on 25 May 2018.
-A new Data Protection Act 2018 also came into force on the same day.
-The purpose of the DPA 2018 is to apply the GDPR in the UK.
+The GDPR, or General Data Protection Regulation, is a piece of European legislation which replaced the existing Data Protection Act (DPA) 1998 on 25 May 2018.
+A new UK Data Protection Act 2018 also came into force on the same day.
+The purpose of the UK Data Protection Act 2018 is to apply the GDPR in the UK, and is now commonly referred to as 'UK GDPR'.

-The legal bases for processing under the DPA 2018 are not so different from the conditions of processing in the DPA 1998 but, under the GDPR, you need to actively identify the lawful bases for processing personal data, document them and explain them in your privacy notice.
+The legal bases for processing under the UK GDPR are not so different from the conditions of processing in the original DPA 1998.
+You need to actively identify the lawful bases for processing personal data, document them and explain them in your privacy notice.
 You must allocate at least one legal basis to each processing activity.
 If you don't have a lawful basis for processing the data then the processing is not deemed to be legal.